melgarcia21/rtu-iflde/tasks/about.md

 # ARTICLE I: INTRODUCTION

+CHED Guidelines for Micro-credential Development, Approval, and Recognition in Higher Education

+This document outlines the policies, standards, and guidelines established by the Commission on Higher Education (CHED) for the development, implementation, quality assurance, and recognition of micro-credentials within the Philippine higher education system.

 ## SECTION 1: RATIONALE

 The 1987 Philippine Constitution declares that the State shall protect, foster, and promote the right of all citizens to affordable quality education at all levels and take appropriate steps to ensure that education is accessible to all (Article 14, Sec 2, Par 1).